Yu Darvish: 2012 season

 Darvish was posted to Major League Baseball prior to the 2012 season, and is currently represented by agents Don Nomura and Arn Tellem.
 He added confirmation of this posting on his blog.
-MLB teams had until 14 December 2011 to submit a blind posting bid, and the Hokkaido Nippon Ham Fighters had until 20 December 2011 to announce whether the highest bid would be accepted or rejected.
-Their announcement of acceptance of the highest bid, from the Texas Rangers, was made on 19 December 2011 EST, at a reported $51.7 million.
+MLB teams had until December 14, 2011, to submit a blind posting bid, and the Nippon-Ham Fighters had until December 20, 2011, to announce whether the highest bid would be accepted or rejected.
+Their announcement of acceptance of the highest bid, from the Texas Rangers, was made on December 19, 2011 EST, at a reported $51.7 million.
 The Rangers then had 30 days to negotiate with Darvish, or he would return to Japan.
-On 18 January 2012, the Texas Rangers signed Darvish to a $60M dollar contract for six years with a player option to void the last year, fifteen minutes prior to a 4:00pm CST deadline.
+On January 18, 2012, the Texas Rangers signed Darvish to a $60 million contract for six years with a player option to void the last year, 15 minutes prior to a 4:00 pm CST deadline.
 Rangers CEO Nolan Ryan commented that Darvish had shown more control than he did at Darvish's age.

-Darvish's first start in the Majors came on 9 April against the Seattle Mariners in Texas.
+Darvish's first start in the Majors came on April 9 against the Seattle Mariners in Texas.
 His first MLB strikeout was of Dustin Ackley on a 2–2 80 mph curveball; the first MLB hit that he allowed was a single into left field by Ichiro Suzuki on a 2–2 96 mph fastball.
 He threw for 52/3 innings, giving up 8 hits, 5 runs, and 4 walks, and striking out five, gaining his first MLB win in the process.
 When Alexi Ogando came to relieve him in the 6th, Darvish got a standing ovation from the crowd at Rangers Ballpark in Arlington.

-Darvish's first start away from Rangers Ballpark in Arlington came on 14 April against the Minnesota Twins at Target Field.
+Darvish's first start away from Rangers Ballpark in Arlington came on April 14 against the Minnesota Twins at Target Field.
 He pitched for 52/3 innings, allowing 9 hits, 4 walks, and 2 runs (one of which was unearned), while collecting 4 strikeouts.
 Despite the Rangers winning the game, it was a no-decision for Darvish.
 Instead, teammate Robbie Ross picked up the win.